VietTran86/Copula-Variational-Bayes/README.md

 The potential application of this CVB algorithm is vast.
 The CVB can estimate the parameters for many popular machine learning algorithms and high-dimensional problems (e.g. VB, EM, SVM, NeuralNets, Gaussian process, latent mixture models, density estimation, ICA, matrix factorization, dimension reduction, reinforecement learning, etc. to name just a few).

-In my paper [1], CVB was shown to improve the accuracy of VB, EM and k-means significantly for Gaussian mixtures.
+In this paper [1], CVB was shown to improve the accuracy of VB, EM and k-means significantly for Gaussian mixtures.

 # Copula Variational Bayes algorithm for Variational Autoencoder (VAE)

 Variational Autoencoders [2] is a popular algorithm for estimating weights in deep learning.
 Nonetheless, the VAE solution was only found via stochastic gradient descent (SGD) method.

-Instead of using gradient decent, let us show that CVB algorithm can be applied to VAE problem and yield iterative closed-form solution directly.
+Instead of using gradient decent, we can also show that CVB algorithm can be applied to VAE problem and yield iterative closed-form solution directly.

 Since CVB is a relaxed form of mean-field approximation, CVB uses the same tractable iterative scheme, without being constrained by independent form like Variational Bayes method.